Discrete Latent Structure in Neural Networks

 \section{Overview}

+Before handling combinatorial structures as latent representations, we must establish a formalism for representing and computationally modelling such structures.
+In this section, we provide the necessary background, which draws from the field of \emph{structure prediction}.
+The examples in this section are therefore examples of structured-output models, not of models with latent structure, but many of them will reappear in later sections in latent structure form.

-Structure prediction is the learning setting wherein an unobserved structured-valued variable must be predicted.
-For a rigorous discussion, we must first settle on a formalism for discussing common structures and the necessary computations on them. \begin{definition} A structured representation $\z \in \cZ$ is a discrete object consisting of a combination of interdependent parts $p \in \cP$, respecting consistency constraints. \end{definition} When convenient, we may see $\z$ as a binary vector indexed by $\cP$, such that $\zz_p = 1$ if part $p$ is present in the structure $\z$ and $\zz_p=0$ otherwise.
-From this perspective, $\cZ \subseteq \{0, 1\}^{|\cP|}.$ This is a powerful but abstract definition. ~\Cref{fig:structures} presents some common and useful types of structures, under our established notation.
-The first two are polar opposite extreme examples. \begin{myexample}[Unconstrained] This formulation can represent a combination of choices, such as sandwich toppings: any subset (including no toppings at all) is acceptable.
+\begin{definition} A structured representation $\z \in \cZ$ is a discrete object consisting of a combination of interdependent parts $p \in \cP$.
+The set of parts is problem-specific.
+The set of valid structures \(\cZ \subseteq \{0,1\}^{|\cP|}\) can encode global structural constraints on which parts can be simultaneously present in a structure, and, like the set of parts, differs based on what is being modeled. \end{definition} When convenient, we may see $\z$ as a binary vector indexed by $\cP$, such that $\zz_p = 1$ if part $p$ is present in the structure $\z$ and $\zz_p=0$ otherwise.
+From this perspective, $\cZ \subseteq \{0, 1\}^{|\cP|}$. \footnote{Since the parts are a discrete set, indexing by them is equivalent to assigning the parts numeric indices \(\{1, 2, \ldots, |\cP|\}\).
+We assume an implicit indexing and use either notation interchangeably.} This is a powerful but abstract definition. ~\Cref{fig:structures} presents some common and useful types of structures, under our established notation.
+The first two are polar opposite extreme examples, and we describe them in more detail below. \begin{myexample}[Unconstrained] In order to represent a combination of choices, such as sandwich toppings, we show how we represent a global configuration as a vector of binary variables.
+The parts are the possible choices, \eg, \(\cP = \{\) \textsf{lettuce}, \textsf{tomato}, \(\ldots\}\), and each part is encoded with a binary indicator \(z_p \in \{0,1\}\) for each \(p \in \cP\).
+Beyond the binary construction, the structures are not constrained:

+any subset (including no toppings at all) is acceptable.